Bursar's Memo to all Staff regarding Staff Expenses

 Payments to Individuals

-Claims requesting reimbursement of funds paid to individuals for work undertaken will not be paid.
-All such payments must be processed through payroll rather than paid directly and recovered through expenses.
+Claims requesting reimbursement of funds paid by them to individuals for work undertaken will not be paid.
+Staff members should not pay individuals directly and then submit an expense claim for the payment.
+All such payments must be processed through payroll under deduction of the relevant payroll taxes.

 Staff members travelling on University business are covered by the University’s insurance policies.
 The cost of any additional policies taken out by staff members will not be refunded.